Channel Descriptions

 Format Outline:

-- Case studies and scientific research presentations are 30 minutes in length and have single presenters.
-Your presentation will be paired with another speaker's 30-minute presentation on a similar topic for a single 60-minute Research Roundup session.
+- Case Studies & Scientific Research: 30 minutes in length, featuring a single presenter.
+Your presentation will be paired with another speaker's 30-minute presentation on a similar topic for a single 60-minute "Research Roundup" session.

-Professional Development Course
+Professional Development Course at Conference

 Description: Professional Development Courses (PDCs) are held immediately before and after AIHA Connect.
 PDCs are live events that include in-person and sometimes virtual attendees.
 Similar to a workshop, they can involve lectures, discussions, and problem solving or hands-on exercises.

-Target Audience: OEHS audience
+Target Audience: OEHS audience.

 Right for Me?
 Choose this format if you would like to deliver an in-depth, intensive, formal learning experience designed to broaden knowledge and enhance technical competence.